 Undergraduate students only, Fall and Winter terms only

-Robotics Undergraduate Academic and Faculty Advisors offer virtual drop-in advising appointments for ROB students who have quick questions.
-The goal for each drop-in appointment is 10-15 minutes.
+Robotics Undergraduate Academic Advisors offer virtual drop-in advising appointments for ROB and UM students who have quick questions pertaining to the Robotics undergraduate program and courses.
+The goal for each drop-in appointment is 8 to 10 minutes.

-Please note: Drop-In advising will not be available during the week of Spring Break (February 26th-March 1st).
-Winter Drop-in Advising will conclude on Friday, April 23rd for the semester.
+Please note: Drop-In advising will not be available during the week of Spring Break (March 1 - March 10).
+Winter Drop-in Advising will conclude on Friday, April 22rd for the semester.

 Petitions